thephez/dpp-spec/doc/identity.md

 ## Identity id

-The identity `id` is calculated by Base58 encoding the double sha256 hash of the output used to fund the identity creation.
+The identity `id` is calculated by Base58 encoding the double sha256 hash of the [outpoint](https://dashcore.readme.io/docs/core-additional-resources-glossary#section-outpoint) used to fund the identity creation.

 `id = base58(sha256(sha256(<identity create funding output>)))`